 Our primary focus is on making healthy recommendations that encourage richness and diversity of your gut microbiome.
 A resilient microbiome has a wide variety of organisms, each with their own functions.
 When you have a diverse microbiome, you have a higher number of various species present.
 Meaning, they can perform a wider range of functions.
-In other words, you want a high richness and diversity.
+In other words, you want a high level of richness and diversity.

 Robust richness and diversity create an ecosystem of organisms in your microbiome that can withstand many different types of stress.
-Stress can come in many forms like a drastic change in diet, running a marathon, being exposed to toxins such as pesticides, or even emotional stress.
+Stress comes in many forms like a drastic change in diet, running a marathon, being exposed to toxins such as pesticides, or even emotional stress.
 The negative impact stress has on us can be dampened by a diverse microbiome which can help with mood regulation and decreasing cortisol levels.

 Boosting Butyrate Production

 One example of how our recommendations encourage a balanced microbiome is by suggesting foods that fuel microbes known to produce beneficial compounds.
 Foods that contain certain fibers, such as inulin, support the microbial production of butyrate, a beneficial short-chain fatty acid.
 Some of the benefits of butyrate include:

 - Helping keep the lining of your gut healthy.